varun-krishanumakr/add-varkrish-page/content/authors/emiliom/_index.md

 ---
 # Display name
-title: Wu-Jung Lee
+title: Emilio Mayorga

 # Username (this should match the folder name)
 authors:
-- leewj
+- emiliom

-weight: 10
+weight: 30

 # Is this the primary user of the site?
 superuser: false